 Making the Fondue

-Out of this weekly tradition came a game we developed to encourage speaking with one another during the meal.
+Out of this weekly À Table tradition came a game we developed to encourage speaking with one another during the meal.
 We found that with varied ages, levels of friendships – not to mention varied French abilities – having a game to fall back on increased the speaking immensely, and was also simply lots of FUN!
-We’ve prettied it up, and made it printable so that you can play with your own friends and family today.
+We’ve prettied it up, and made it a printable so that you can play with your own friends and family.

 Turns out it’s a great way to get to know new friends!
 Just as often as we invite old friends to join us, we invite classmates / families that we don’t yet know well, and it is always a blast to get to know them as we fumble through our French.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.